This native groundcover is commonly known as large mosquito orchid.

 It has been recorded in the Wide Bay district in the Queensland Herbarium Census and is listed as occurring in the Fraser Coast region in Queensland Herbarium Wildlife Online.

-Reported at 5 Fraser Coast localities: Boonooroo Plains, Fraser Island, Poona, Tinnanbar, Tuan Forest.
+Reported at 5 Fraser Coast localities: Boonooroo Plains, K'gari, Poona, Tinnanbar, Tuan Forest.

 Fraser Coast distribution based on unverified field reports.